-Program Categories Certification requirements of these programs Others TypeA (4+1) 4-year Undergraduate + 1-year Master's Program (1) Students must have earned at least 100 academic credits, excluding those for teaching profession courses and optional courses, with a GPA of 3.0 or higher at the end of the first semester in their third year.
+Program Categories Certification requirements of these programs Others TypeA (4+1) 4-year Undergraduate + 1-year Master's Program (1) Students must have earned at least 100 academic credits included in the graduation requirements with a GPA of 3.00 or higher at the end of the first semester of their third year (for students admitted in October, the end of the second semester of the third year).
 (2) Students must have received recommendation from their graduation thesis supervisors.
+(3) Both of the Undergraduate Academic Affairs Committee and the Graduate School Academic Affairs Committee must have approved the enrollment in the said program of relevant students. ●Graduate Course Registration for Undergraduate Students Accepted for the Program Students, who satisfy the conditions in items above, aim to advance to our graduate school, and wish to take classes offered in the Graduate School, will be handled as follows (1) The above-mentioned students may take graduate school courses to earn up to 10 credits or equivalent.
+(2) Registration methods for graduate courses should be based on the "Graduate School Regulation on the Completion of University of Aizu Graduate School Studies," etc. (3) When the above-mentioned undergraduate students successfully completed the relevant graduate school courses, academic credits for those courses shall be accredited as those they have earned from optional courses of the Undergraduate School.
+Following admission to the Master's Program, they must apply for authorization of the above- mentioned academic credits as those for graduate school courses, according to the provisions in Article 28 of the "Graduate School Regulation on the Completion of University of Aizu Graduate School Studies." ●Early Completion of the Master's Program (1)If students do not complete their Master's Program in 1 year (when they do not shorten their enrollment periods), they will complete their Programs in 2 years.
+(2)For completing the Master's program for a year, they must be the first author of at least one paper that has been published or accepted for publication in a major academic journal or a peer-reviewed proceeding of a major international conference, AND the paper(s) must be written based on research achievements made during their undergraduate fourth year and/or first year in the master's program after the start of the Program.
+Early admission to the Graduate School (B1) (1) Students must have earned at least 100 academic credits included in the graduation requirements with a GPA of 3.50 or higher at the end of the first semester in their third year (for students admitted in October, the end of the second semester of the third year).
+(2) Students must have received recommendation from their graduation thesis supervisors.
 (3) Both of the Undergraduate Academic Affairs Committee and the Graduate School Academic Affairs Committee must have approved the enrollment in the said program of relevant students.
-Graduate Course Registration for Undergraduate Students Accepted for the Program Students, who satisfy the conditions in items above, aim to advance to our graduate school, and wish to take classes offered in the Graduate School, will be handled as follows (1) The above-mentioned students may take graduate school courses to earn up to 10 credits or equivalent.
-(2) Registration methods for graduate courses should be based on the "Graduate School Regulation on the Completion of University of Aizu Graduate School Studies," etc. (3) When the above-mentioned undergraduate students successfully completed the relevant graduate school courses, academic credits for those courses shall be accredited as those they have earned from optional courses of the Undergraduate School.
-Following admission to the Master's Program, they must apply for authorization of the above-mentioned academic credits as those for graduate school courses, according to the provisions in Article 28 of the "Graduate School Regulation on the Completion of University of Aizu Graduate School Studies."
-Early Completion of the Master's Program (1)If students do not complete their Master's Program in 1 year (when they do not shorten their enrollment periods), they will complete their Programs in 2 years.
-(2)For completing the Master's program for a year, they must be the first author of at least one paper that has been published or accepted for publication in a major academic journal or a peer-reviewed proceeding of a major international conference, AND the paper(s) must be written based on research achievements made during their undergraduate fourth year and/or first year in the master's program after the start of the Program .
-(3+2) Early admission to the Graduate School (B1) To be qualified for enrollment in "Program B," students must have earned at least 100 academic credits, excluding those for teaching profession courses and optional courses, with a GPA of 3.5 or higher at the end of the first semester in their third year.
-Students must have received recommendation from their graduation thesis supervisors.
-Both of the Undergraduate Academic Affairs Committee and the Graduate School Academic Affairs Committee must have approved the enrollment in the said program of relevant students.
 Note1: Students may go on to the Graduate School without acquisition of academic credits required for graduation prerequisites of the Undergraduate School.
 However, they will NOT be granted with a bachelor degree of our university, as they will be regarded as being withdrawn from the Undergraduate School for admission in the Graduate School.
-Early graduation from the Undergraduat (1)To be qualified for enrollment in "Program B," students must have earned at least 105 academic credits that are included in the Note1: Students who have obtained the credits required for graduation can apply to graduate and receive a bachelor degree in their third year (early graduation) by passing the
+Early graduation from the Undergraduat (1) Students must have earned at least 105 academic credits included in the graduation requirements with a GPA of 3.75 or higher Note1: Students who have obtained the credits required for graduation can apply to graduate and receive a bachelor degree in their third year (early graduation) by passing the